DataDog/hiring-engineers/answers.md

         self.gauge('hello.world', 1, tags=['TAG_KEY:TAG_VALUE'] + self.instance.get('tags', []))
 ```

-I will test this out to see what is performed, my understanding is that I should have a metric named "hello.world" with a value of 1 published each time
+I tested this out to see what is performed, my understanding wass that I should have a metric named "hello.world" with a value of 1 published each time

 checking the console, this was correct, as such, I changed my custom agent to the following: